artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 Dashboard error reporting
 -------------------------

-When a micro-service fails or encounters an error, the workflow will be halted and Archivematica will report a 'Failed transfer'.
-The micro-service drop-down can be expanded to show the specific task that failed.
+When a microservice fails or encounters an error, the workflow will be halted and Archivematica will report a 'Failed transfer'.
+The microservice drop-down can be expanded to show the specific task that failed.

 .. figure:: images/PinkChecksumFail.*